shaed-rp/enterprise-dashboard/PROJECT_STRUCTURE.md

 # Project Structure

-This document provides an overview of the DealerBuilt Enterprise Dashboard project structure and organization.
+This document provides an overview of the DealerX Enterprise Dashboard project structure and organization.

 ## Root Directory